kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 :::

 ## RAG-U Overview
-I will skip the overview of RAG systems, which I covered in the previous post.
+I will skip the overview of RAG systems, which I covered in [the previous post](https://kuzudb.com/docusaurus/blog/llms-graphs-part-1#a-note-on-the-term-rag).
 The picture of RAG systems that use unstructured data looks as follows:
 <div class="img-center">
 <img src={RAGUsingUnstructuredData} width="600"/>
 </div>

-An enterprise has a corpus of unstructured data.
-Let's refer to these simply as documents.
+An enterprise has a corpus of unstructured data, i.e., some documents with text.
-We can assume this data is stored in some storage system in some form.
-There are 4 overall steps labeled in the figure:
+As a preprocessing step (omitted from the figure), the information in these documents are indexed and stored in some storage system.
+There are 4 overall steps in a RAG-U system:
 1. A natural language query $Q_{NL}$ comes into the RAG-U system.
 2. Parts of the corpus of unstructured data that is expected to be helpful in answering $Q_{NL}$ is fetched from some storage system.
 3. The fetched data along with $Q_{NL}$ given to an LLM.
 4. LLM produces a natural language answer $A_{NL}$ for $Q_{NL}$.

 Any system built along these 4 high-level steps needs to make two design choices: